-We may collect, use, store and transfer different kinds of personal data about you as follows:
+We may collect, use, store and transfer different kinds of personal data about you, which we have grouped together as follows:

-- Identity data that may include first name, maiden name, last name, username or similar identifier, marital status, title, date of birth, gender and/or occupation.
+- Identity Data includes first name, last name or similar identifiers, marital status, date of birth, gender and details relating to recruitment and employment;

-- Technical data that may include internet protocol (IP) address, login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website
+- Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website;

-- Profile data which may include your interests, preferences, feedback and survey responses
+- Profile Data includes your current job role, interests, preferences, job application data; feedback and survey responses;

-- Usage data that may include information about how you use our website (e.g. pages visited, products and services, purchases and search history), regardless of device used
+- Usage Data includes information about how you use our website and services; and

-- Marketing and Communications data including your preferences in receiving marketing from us and our third parties and your communication preferences.
+- Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

 We may collect, use and/or share Special Categories of Personal Data (or Sensitive Personal Data) about you (which may include information about your health, genetic and biometric data, details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions and/or trade union memberships).
-Your explicit consent will be obtained by us where any Special Categories of Personal Data is collected, used or shared.
+Your explicit consent will be obtained by us where any Special Categories of Personal Data are collected, used or shared.

-4. How is your data collected?
+4. How is your personal data collected?

 We use different methods to collect data from and about you including through:

-- Subscribe to our client communications or contacts database;
+- Subscribe to our service or publications;

 - Request marketing to be sent to you;

-- Enter a competition, promotion or survey;
+- Enter a competition, promotion or survey; or

-- Process your request for news items about our company or the Group and, if you agree, to email you about other services we think may be of interest to you;
+- Process your request for news items about our company(ies) or Group and, if you agree, to email you about other services we think may be of interest to you;

-- If you make an employment enquiry we will pass your details to other relevant companies within the Huntsworth Group;
+- If you make an employment enquiry we will pass your details to other relevant companies within the Group;

-- If you make an enquiry about our services, we will pass your details to the relevant company within the Huntsworth Group to ensure that your enquiry is adequately dealt with;
+- If you make an enquiry about our services, we will pass your details to the relevant company(ies) within the Group to ensure that your enquiry is adequately dealt with;

 - Process your personal data for research purposes as outlined in the consent process through which you supplied this to us;

-- Enable certificates to be issued and analyses of e-learning performed
+- Enable certificates to be issued and analyses of e-learning performed;

-- Email you about similar goods and services to those you’ve purchased from us which you may be interested in;
+- Email you about similar goods and services to those you’ve purchased from us which you may be interested in; and

 - Enter and perform a contract with you or to perform any steps you require from us before entering into the contract.
 If you do not provide information required by us to enter into a contract with you, we will not be able to enter into that agreement with you or provide you with the services you require.